 I am excited about the fact that we can be creative again, re-thinking why and how we organise our societies, communities and ourselves.
 I wish to re-connect with, and re-localise systems of production and consumption.
 I, for example, highly enjoy being part of a CSA farm (community supported agriculture).

 For a transition towards a society that is not subject to a growth imperative, that embraces de-growth and enjoys for example slow food, I feel that we have to re-think our value system.
 Primarily how we value relationships.

 Laurens van der Wal

 I am an architect, activist an aspiring researcher.
 As an architect I focus on making the built environment in balance with the natural environment.
-As an activist I try to help with setting up platforms and protests to limit climate change.
-And as a researcher I am finishing my master track on metropolitan areas at AMS institute with a thesis on degrowth and urbanism.
+As an activist I try to help with setting up platforms and protests to limit climate change and biodiversity loss.
+And as a researcher I am finishing my master track on metropolitan areas at AMS institute with a thesis on degrowth and urban planning.

-What excites me most about a degrowth future is preserving our beautiful nature and having more time to enjoy it due to a shift away from ever increasing efficiency towards sufficiency.
+What excites me most about a degrowth future is preserving the worlds beautiful nature and having more time to enjoy it due to a shift away from ever increasing efficiency towards sufficiency.

-I think to aid the transition we need to change the perception that we as humans are separate entities, apart from our natural environment.
-We cannot be seen apart from nature, although we distanced ourselves from nature, we owe our lives to it.
+I think to aid the transition we need to drastically change the perception that we as humans are separate entities, apart from our natural environment.
+We cannot be seen apart from nature, although we might have distanced ourselves from nature, we owe our lives to it.